htorrespo/js-learning/practices/3_optimization.md

-# JavaScript Performance Optimization Tips
+# JavaScript Performance Optimization Tips: An Overview

 ## Setting the Stage